-- 21.1 A transaction in a derivative must be - 21.1.1 in an approved derivative; or - 21.1.2 be one which complies with paragraph 25 (OTC transactions in derivatives). - 21.2 A transaction in a derivative must have the underlying consisting of any one or more of the following to which the scheme is dedicated: transferable securities, money market instruments permitted under paragraph 11 (Investment in money market instruments), deposits, permitted derivatives under this paragraph, collective investment scheme Shares permitted under paragraph 17 (Investment in collective investment schemes), financial indices which satisfy the criteria set out in COLL 5.2.20, interest rates, foreign exchange rates, and currencies.
+- 21.1 A transaction in a derivative must be: - 21.1.1 in an approved derivative; or - 21.1.2 be one which complies with paragraph 25 (OTC transactions in derivatives). - 21.2 A transaction in a derivative must have the underlying consisting of any one or more of the following to which the scheme is dedicated: transferable securities, money market instruments permitted under paragraph 11 (Investment in money market instruments), deposits, permitted derivatives under this paragraph, collective investment scheme Shares permitted under paragraph 17 (Investment in collective investment schemes), financial indices which satisfy the criteria set out in COLL 5.2.20, interest rates, foreign exchange rates, and currencies. - 21.3 A transaction in an approved derivative must be effected on or under the rules of an eligible derivatives market. - 21.4 A transaction in a derivative must not cause a Fund to diverge from its investment objectives and policy as stated in the Instrument of Incorporation and the most recently published version of this Prospectus.
+The Funds are not permitted to use derivatives except for Efficient Portfolio Management. - 21.5 A transaction in a derivative must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more transferable securities, approved moneymarket instruments, Shares in collective investment schemes, or derivatives, provided that a sale is not to be considered as uncovered if the conditions in paragraph 33 are satisfied.

-- 21.3 A transaction in an approved derivative must be effected on or under the rules of an eligible derivatives market. - 21.4 A transaction in a derivative must not cause a Fund to diverge from its investment objectives as stated in the Instrument of Incorporation and the most recently published version of this Prospectus. - 21.5 A transaction in a derivative must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more transferable securities, approved money-market instruments, Shares in collective investment schemes, or derivatives. - 21.6 Any forward transaction must be with an Eligible Institution or an Approved Bank. - 21.7 A derivative includes an instrument which fulfils the following criteria: - 21.7.1 it allows the transfer of the credit risk of the underlying independently from the other risks associated with that underlying; - 21.7.2 it does not result in the delivery or the transfer of assets other than those referred to in paragraph 4.1 above including cash; - 21.7.3 in the case of an OTC derivative, it complies with the requirements in paragraph 25; - 21.7.4 its risks are adequately captured by the risk management process of the ACD and by its internal control mechanisms in the case of risks of asymmetry of information between the ACD and the counterparty to the derivative, resulting from potential access of the counterparty to non-public information on persons whose assets are used as the underlying by that derivative.
+- 21.6 Any forward transaction must be with an Eligible Institution or an Approved Bank. - 21.7 A derivative includes an instrument which fulfils the following criteria: - 21.7.1 it allows the transfer of the credit risk of the underlying independently from the other risks associated with that underlying; - 21.7.2 it does not result in the delivery or the transfer of assets other than those referred to in paragraph 4.1 above including cash; - 21.7.3 in the case of an OTC derivative, it complies with the requirements in paragraph 25; - 21.7.4 its risks are adequately captured by the risk management process of the ACD and by its internal control mechanisms in the case of risks of asymmetry of information between the ACD and the counterparty to the derivative, resulting from potential access of the counterparty to non-public information on persons whose assets are used as the underlying by that derivative.